Sharing Economy Reporting Regime: What you need to know

 Share

-From 1 July, 2024, there will be changes to the reporting requirements of Mable to the ATO.
+From 1 July, 2024, the were changes to the reporting requirements of Mable to the ATO.
 What does this mean for the people who provide support through the platform?

 What is the Sharing Economy Reporting Regime?